cloudfoundry-incubator/kubecf/doc/rfd/rfd/0009/README.md

 - `clean`: Removes all possible objects created by any target from the cluster.
    Deletes `$pwd/$chart-name` at the end.

+- `clobber`: Removes all possible objects created by any target from the cluster.
+  (crds, webhooks…) leaving the cluster as it were before installation.
+  Deletes `$pwd/$chart-name` at the end.

 - `one-offs/*`: Helper targets.
 Follow the same rules as the rest of targets, except they may not be idempotent.
 E.g: `klog`, `login`, `smokes`, `cats`…